Categories

 liquid fuel stove used for melting snow

-No campfires: I usually camp high up on the snow in alpine zones where campfires are prohibited because organic matter (wood) is too scarce to burn.
+No campfires: High up on the snow in alpine zones campfires are usually prohibited because organic matter (wood) is too scarce to burn.
 The lack of organic matter is a year-round issue.
-Building fires is just unnecessary trouble and we don’t need them.
+Building fires is just unnecessary trouble.
 It is better to practice LNT and use a stove.

 Don’t lose your heat!
 Avoid staying out in the cold and wind unprotected while cooking.
 Always put on layers and wind protection first when you arrive at your camp and then start cooking.
 It is hard to regain body heat once you lose it.
 The main secret to winter comfort is to never lose your heat.
 If you do lose it and your stove fails, you will not have a hot water bottle and you’ll be in your sleeping bag shivering for a long time.
 Don’t make that mistake!

-Sometimes as many as canister 3 stoves will fail.
+We have had ten hikers in a group and as many as three canister stoves fail.
 Sometimes hikers are trying to rotate and warm two canisters and that fails too.
-In my opinion, the best situation is multiple serviceable liquid-fuel stoves.
+In my opinion, the best group situation is multiple liquid-fuel stoves.

 canister stove winter backpacking